 2024 Fellow, PhD Student, Mechanical Engineering, UC Berkeley

 This research addresses a significant gap in cybersecurity knowledge among manufacturing design engineering professionals tasked with designing Industry 4.0’s manufacturing environments.
 It aims to understand how design decisions in the early design phases can minimize the attack surface area of dynamic manufacturing environments (DMEs) — factories with cyber-physical and IoT technologies.
 By extending our collaboration with Oak Ridge National Laboratory (ORNL), and with the support of this funding, we aim to provide insights critical for enhancing cybersecurity in Industry 4.0.
-Our central research question guiding this work is: How do early-stage design decisions influence the emergence of vulnerabilities and expansion of attack surfaces within the context of remote monitoring and control of subtractive machining at ORNL
+Our central research question guiding this work is: How do early-stage design decisions influence the emergence of vulnerabilities and expansion of attack surfaces within the context of remote monitoring and control of subtractive machining at ORNL.

 DARPA AI Cyber Challenge Research Team